 Helps in Business Decision Making

-A PMO’s job includes tracking major KPIs and forecasting metrics related to the projects, programs, portfolios, resources, risks, etc. These reports enable stakeholders to assess project health, allocate resources judiciously, and align projects with strategic goals.
+A Project Management Office’s job includes tracking major KPIs and forecasting metrics related to the projects, programs, portfolios, resources, risks, etc. These reports enable stakeholders to assess project health, allocate resources judiciously, and align projects with strategic goals.
 Thus, the PMO’s data-driven approach not only aids in identifying trends and potential issues but also facilitates proactive decision-making, eliminating potential bottlenecks.

 Future-Proofs the Workforce Against Market Volatility

-A PMO does capacity planning to forecast shortages or excesses of resources due to market volatility.
+A Project Management Office does capacity planning to forecast shortages or excesses of resources due to market volatility.
 It helps build an optimized workforce and ensures that the business is not affected by market volatility.

 Furthermore, PMOs can create the right mix of contingent and permanent employees to meet future project demand.
 This helps PMOs reduce costs and enable the business to mitigate risks in the fast-changing market conditions.